DevOpsCoin/core/contracts/founder-vesting/README.md

 # DevOpsCoin Smart Contracts

-This directory contains all on-chain code for **DevOpsCoin ($DEVOPS)**.
+This directory contains the on-chain programs for **DevOpsCoin ($DEVOPS)**.
-At present, it includes a single deployed Solana program: the **Founder Vesting Contract**, which governs the release of founder-allocated tokens over time.
+It currently includes one deployed Solana program: the **Founder Vesting Contract**, which governs the gradual release of founder-allocated tokens.

 ---